cultuurnet/apidocs/projects/uitdatabank/docs/terminology.md

 *   Test: https://io-test.uitdatabank.be/place/00000000-0000-0000-0000-000000000000
 *   Production: https://io.uitdatabank.be/place/00000000-0000-0000-0000-000000000000

 Online events will automatically become related to the nil location.
-Other events cannot be located at the nil location.
+Offline or mixed events have to be located at a [physical location](#physical-location) and cannot be located at the nil location.

 ### Physical location